 Do you know that the human brain can only focus for 90 to 120 minutes at a time?

 The human brain has a normal tendency to work continuously for almost 120 minutes.
-After that, a quick break is necessary in order to deliver the work with the same efficiency.
+After that, a brief break is necessary to maintain the same level of efficiency in delivering the work.
+During focused sessions, try simple exercises like writing with your non-dominant hand to boost brain activity and maintain alertness.

 Providing comprehensive training not only enhances the image of the company in the eyes of employees but also boosts their morale and job satisfaction as well.

 If your employees have a certain weakness that can hinder their performance, then training is a good starting point to address their deficiencies.
-Comprehensive training also makes them feel more confident to make decisions on the fly.
+Comprehensive training also makes them feel more confident to make decisions on the fly, ensuring they make the most of all the clocks during their workday.

 9 - Discourage Multitasking At Work